Emergency: requires immediate attention

 Illness in humans from all bird flu virus infections is rare and has ranged in severity from no symptoms or mild illness to severe disease that resulted in death.
 Continued sporadic human infections are anticipated.
 In 2023 and 2024, there were several cases of human infection with HPAI A(H5N1) in Cambodia, including some deaths; all patients reportedly had a history of recent exposure to sick or dead poultry prior to their illness, with no indication of person-to-person spread.

 Human cases of H5N1 linked to outbreak among US dairy cows and poultry: HPAI in dairy cows was first reported in Texas and Kansas by the US Department of Agriculture on March 25, 2024, and has since been identified in herds across multiple states.
-As of October 21, 2024, there have been 27 human cases reported in dairy farm workers following exposure to infected cows and in poultry workers following exposure to infected poultry.
+As of December 3, 2024, there have been 57 human cases, with all but two reporting exposure to infected dairy cattle or poultry.
 There has been no evidence of person-to-person spread.
 The risk to the general public remains low, but unpasteurized (raw) milk consumption should be avoided.

 Traditionally, the incubation period is generally between 2-5 days, but an upper limit of 8 days is possible.
 Most patients have headache, malaise, high fever, sore throat, cough, shortness of breath, and myalgia.
 Conjunctivitis, watery diarrhea, abdominal pain, vomiting, pleuritic pain, and bleeding from the nose have also been reported.
 Respiratory distress, tachypnea, and inspiratory crackles are present on physical examination.
 Lymphopenia and thrombocytopenia are commonly present.
 The frequency of milder illnesses, subclinical infections, and atypical presentations such as encephalopathy is not known.
 Pregnant individuals are at increased risk for severe illness from influenza.